 Before joining Pepper, Mr. McGrath was a transactional attorney in the business department at Stradley Ronon Stevens & Young, LLP.
 While there, he represented public and private, for-profit and nonprofit, health care and non-health care clients in a broad corporate and transactional practice, including transactions and other business and legal matters from entity formation through dissolution, including domestic and cross-border mergers, acquisitions and divestitures, corporate governance issues and the negotiation and drafting of commercial agreements.

 Before becoming an attorney, Mr. McGrath was an institutional participant services associate with The Vanguard Group, where he assisted defined contribution and defined benefit plan participants with investment and plan education, tax issues and account problem resolution.
-During law school, Mr. McGrath served as a clerk for then Delaware Supreme Court Justice Myron T. Steele.
+During law school, Mr. McGrath served as an intern with then Delaware Supreme Court Justice Myron T. Steele.